Simple by default

 Be consistent

-New users learn software by relying on consistency-based visual cues from other software: what a button looks like and how it behaves, where menus can be found, what sidebars are used for, and so on.
+New users learn software by relying on consistent visual cues from other software: what a button looks like and how it behaves, where menus can be found, what sidebars are used for, and so on.
 If they use other KDE apps, they've developed a general sense of “how KDE apps work.”
 Make use of this knowledge!
 Other similar well-designed apps are a good precedent to follow.

 Avoid custom styling and minimize the use of custom components.
 Adhere to standards: